ci-lab-cz/streamd/README.md

 ### MM-PBSA/MM-GBSA energy calculation
 #### The tool is based on [gmx_MMPBSA](https://valdes-tresanco-ms.github.io/gmx_MMPBSA/dev/)
 Calculation arguments can be changed/added by customized [mmpbsa.in](https://valdes-tresanco-ms.github.io/gmx_MMPBSA/dev/input_file/) file
+> [!NOTE]
+> The user can control the length of the trajectory for analysis by editing
+> the startframe, endframe, and interval arguments (in mmpbsa.in file), where every 100 frames equals 1 ns.

 #### **USAGE**
 ```
 run_gbsa -h